Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Recurrent thrush is a recognised clinical condition that may be influenced by diagnosis, Candida species, individual susceptibility, hormonal factors and other health conditions.

-The key is understanding why the symptoms are returning and developing an individualised management approach based on accurate assessment.
+The key is understanding why symptoms are returning and developing an individualised management approach based on accurate assessment.

 How I Can Help